 One or two of these thighs makes a perfect weeknight dinner, with a side salad and maybe a slice or two of garlic bread!

 Lemon Thyme Chicken Thighs

 2 pounds chicken thighs, bone-in and skin-on (about 4 to 6 thighs)

 1 lemon, sliced thin

 Preheat your oven to 400° F. Drizzle the chicken thighs with olive oil and season them well with pinches of salt and pepper.

 Place the thighs in a large, cold cast iron skillet, skin-side down.
 Place the skillet on a burner over medium heat.
 Let them cook, undisturbed, for 14 to 15 minutes.

 When a lot of the fat has rendered out and the skin is crispy and brown, flip the thighs so the crispy skin is up.
 Dot the cast iron skillet with lemon slices and thyme sprigs and stick it in the hot oven.
 Let the thighs finish cooking in the oven for 13 to 15 minutes, until they reach an internal temperature of 165° F. If you're in doubt, leave them in for another few minutes.

 Serve thighs immediately.

-Chicken thighs can vary wildly on weight.
-In the same package you may have some that weight 4-5 ounces and some that weigh as much as 8 ounces.
-Don't stress about it.
-You can cook them all together.
+Chicken thighs can vary wildly in weight.
+In the same package, you may have some that weight 4-5 ounces and some that weigh as much as 8 ounces.
+Don't stress about it; you can cook them all together.
 Two smaller thighs or one larger one is a good serving size.